 In episode 24, when L pilots a helicopter, he sits normally.
 There's an in-universe reason for this, as helicopter controls cannot be used from L's usual sitting position.

-The "13th" issue of the manga (basically a Death Note encyclopedia) notes that any time L gave a percentage of the likelyhood that Light was Kira, he was lying— it was always 100% - in fact, "any time L throws out a percentage, it basically means that he suspects that person by over 90 percent."
-It also notes that he was lying when he called Light his friend.
+The "13th" issue of the manga (basically a Death Note encyclopedia) notes that any time L gave a percentage of the likelihood that Light was Kira, he was lying— it was always 100% - in fact, "any time L throws out a percentage, it basically means that he suspects that person by over 90 percent." (this still doesn't explain why L throws out the same statistics even in his inner monologues) It also notes that he was lying when he called Light his friend.

-L has enough symptoms to be diagnosed with Asperger syndrome.
-Same with Near, but he doesn't have enough symptoms to be albino.
+L has enough traits to be diagnosed with Asperger Syndrome.
+Same with Near, but he doesn't have enough traits to be albino.

 Even though he is shown mostly sitting, Near is shown standing while meeting with the President.